 My Monkeys are done!
 And they look gorgeous on the blocking forms, though you can really see where I learned to do the yarn overs correctly.
 Oops. 🙂

 I was a bit frustrated with my Rosy Posies project because I felt that the yarn-overs weren’t loose and airy enough.
 I’d seen something similar with my Monkeys, too – but I just put it down to my gauge being really weird.

 So I convinced the people at work that they needed to send me to Gothenburg to assist on a project, which is why I now find myself on a train.

 I was in Litet Nystan yesterday and encountered some Drops Fabel yarn, which is self-striping.
 There were a few knitted examples and I was hooked.
 I purchased some and immediately cast on a sock.
 Yes, it was useful that I happened to have a free pair of 2mm circulars in my bag, wasn’t it?
-I'm … Continue reading Self-striping yarn adventures

 I used to read in the train and still occasionally do.
 But it occurred to me that sitting in the train is prime knitting time: I can work on those socks that need just a little bit more concentration but whose pattern I do have memorized.
 I also note that I feel better after knitting, so why not?
 This morning I’m playing around with some … Continue reading Knitting in the train